Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

 Furthermore, when $\step \strcvx \nlupdates \le 1$, it holds that

 and the following expansion holds, using notations from \eqref{eq:def-expec-var},

 where $\invopcov$ and $\covfunc(\paramlim)$ are defined in \eqref{eq:def-a-C} and the heterogeneity bias $\biasHetero$ is given in \Cref{cor:first-order-det}. \end{restatable} The proof is given in \Cref{sec:proof-quadratic}.
-This result demonstrates that for quadratic problems, the bias of \FedAvg is \emph{solely driven by heterogeneity}.
-Furthermore, its magnitude is bounded above by the product of the gradient and Hessian heterogeneities: there is no bias if either of these terms is zero.
+This result shows that in quadratic problems the bias of \FedAvg is \emph{solely driven by heterogeneity}.
+Moreover, it is bounded above by the product of gradient heterogeneity and Hessian heterogeneity: there is no bias if either of these terms is zero.
 This refines previous bounds in the quadratic setting \citep{wang2024Unreasonable, mangold2024scafflsa}.
-Additionally, we confirm that there is no bias when $\nlupdates=1$, that is if only a single local step is performed.
-It also reveals that the variance of \FedAvg's stationary distribution scales as $\frac{1}{\nagent}$, ensuring a linear speed-up with the number of clients — a critical feature for federated learning.
+Moreover, we confirm that there is no bias when $\nlupdates=1$, i.e., when only a single local step is performed.
+It is also shown that the variance of the stationary distribution of \FedAvg scales with $\frac{1}{\nagent}$, up to higher order terms, which ensures a linear speedup with the number of clients — a crucial feature for federated learning.

 \paragraph{Homogeneous Functions.} When the functions $\nfw[c]$ are homogeneous, we demonstrate that \FedAvg remains biased, with the bias arising solely from the stochasticity of the gradients.
 Namely, we consider the following assumption. \begin{assum}[Homogeneity] The problem \eqref{pb:smooth-fl} is homogeneous, that is, the functions are equal $\nfw[c] = \fw$ and $\nFww[c]{z} = \nFww[]{z}$, and the distributions $\xic$ are identical for all $c \in \{1, \dots, \nagent\}$ and $z \in \msZ$. \end{assum} Under this assumption, the following theorem holds. \begin{restatable}[Bias of \FedAvg, Homogeneous]{theorem}{biasfedavghomogeneous} Assume \Cref{assum:local_functions}, \Cref{assum:smooth-var} and \Cref{assum:homogeneity}.
-Let $\step \le 1/(8\lip) \wedge 1/\nlupdates$, then the bias and variance of \FedAvg, as per \eqref{eq:def-expec-var}, under the stationary distribution $\statdist{\step,\nlupdates}$ are
+Let $\step \le 1/(9\lip)$ such that $\step\strcvx\nlupdates \le 1$, then the bias and variance of \FedAvg, as per \eqref{eq:def-expec-var}, under the stationary distribution $\statdist{\step,\nlupdates}$ are

 where $\invopcov$ and $\covfunc(\paramlim)$ are defined in \eqref{eq:def-a-C}, and the stochasticity bias $\biasSto$ is given by